 - Nonjudgmental attitude

 - Resourceful and able to support mentees as they strive toward their educational or career goals

-- Attend the Renaissance Scholars Mentoring Program orientation breakfast.
+- Attend the Umoja Mentoring Program orientation breakfast

-- Meet with mentee for one (1) hours per month for one (1) academic Calendar year.
-Contact with Mentee includes but not limited to face to face, phone calls, e-mail, and other forms of social media as needed.
+- Meet with mentee for one (1) hours per month for one (1) academic calendar year.
+Contact with mentee includes but is not limited to face-to-face, phone calls, e-mail, and other forms of social media as needed.

 - Focus attention on the student's areas of interest

-- Communicate twice a month with Student Success Coach.
+- Communicate twice a month with the Umoja Student Success Coach

-- Attend program ceremonies, including orientation and Umoja Community at MVC celebration at the end of the program year.
+- Attend program ceremonies, including orientation and the Umoja celebration at the end of the program year

 Mentor Eligibility Requirements